brainspinner/cvasl/README.md

 ### Program files

-The main program in this repository (made of the modules in the cvasl folder) contains functions for analysis of MRIs..
+The main program in this repository (made of the modules in the cvasl folder) contains functions for analysis of MRIs.

 ### Folders and Notebooks

 To look around keep in mind the following distinction on folders:

 researcher_interface:
-- These are a growing series of interactive notebooks that allow researchers to investigate questions about their own MRI data
+- This folder will be added in the future for a growing series of interactive notebooks that allow researchers to investigate questions about their own MRI data

 open_work:
-- This folder contains experimental work by core members of the brainage team (Dr. Candace Makeda Moore, Dr. Dani Bodor, Dr. Henk Mutsaerts)
+- This folder contains experimental work by core members of the cvasl team (including Dr. Candace Makeda Moore, Dr. Dani Bodor, Dr. Henk Mutsaerts)

+Please keep in mind that at present you will only be able to scroll images in the notebooks with a browser based approach i.e. run Jupyter in a browser but not in VSCode or another IDE to scroll the brain MRIs.

 ### Data sets